-The English professor Charles Cocks (+1854) published a book in 1846 under the title " Bordeaux, its Wines and the Claret Country" about the châteaux in the French wine-growing region of Bordeaux, in which he described them and their wines and assessed their quality.
-In this respect he said that the price (for a bottle) seems to him to be the best touchstone of the quality presumed in every wine.
-The book was published nine years before the famous Bordeaux Classification of 1855, where the most important evaluation criterion for the wineries was also the price that the wines of the Châteaux had achieved in the last hundred years.
-And there were also great similarities in the ranking of Cocks and that of the Bordeaux estate agents, who had been working there under the imperial commission of Napoleon III.
-(1808-1873) who carried out the classification.
+In 1846, the English professor Charles Cocks (1812-1854) published a book on the châteaux in the French wine-growing region of Bordeaux under the title " Bordeaux, its Wines and the Claret Country", in which he described and qualitatively assessed them and their wines.
+In this regard, he said that the price (of a bottle) seemed to him to be the best touchstone of the quality presumed in each wine.
+The book was published nine years before the famous Bordeaux classification of 1855, where the most important criterion for evaluating the wineries was also the price that the wines of the châteaux had achieved over the last hundred years.
+And there were also great similarities in Cocks' ranking and that of the Bordeaux brokers who carried out the classification there in accordance with the imperial mandate of Napoleon III (1808-1873).

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz